GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

     Nodepool,
-    ARRAY_AGG(Type ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] AS Type, ARRAY_AGG(MaintenanceStartTime ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] AS MaintenanceStartTime, MAX(EventTime) AS MaintenanceEndTime,
+    ARRAY_AGG(Type ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] AS Type, ARRAY_AGG(MaintenanceStartTime ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] AS MaintenanceStartTime,

+    -- FIX: Use EventTime ONLY if status is COMPLETE.
+Otherwise, use Metadata End Time.
+    CASE
+      WHEN ARRAY_AGG(Status ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] = 'COMPLETE' THEN MAX(EventTime)
+      ELSE ARRAY_AGG(MaintenanceEndTime ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] END AS MaintenanceEndTime,

     ARRAY_AGG(STRUCT(EventTime, Reason, Type) ORDER BY EventTime ASC) AS Events, ARRAY_AGG(Status ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] AS Status, LOGICAL_OR(Reason = 'CustomerTriggeredMaintenance') AS Is_CTM,

-    -- VALID CYCLE DEFINITION:
+    -- VALID CYCLE DEFINITION
-    -- 1. Status is COMPLETE
-    -- 2. Max(EventTime) is >= MaintenanceStartTime (Not cancelled early)
     (
       ARRAY_AGG(Status ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] = 'COMPLETE' AND MAX(EventTime) >= ARRAY_AGG(MaintenanceStartTime ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)]
     ) AS is_valid_cycle,

-    -- Get the EndTime of the most recent valid cycle before this one LAG(CASE
+    -- Get the EndTime of the most recent valid cycle LAG(CASE
           WHEN ARRAY_AGG(Status ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)] = 'COMPLETE' AND MAX(EventTime) >= ARRAY_AGG(MaintenanceStartTime ORDER BY EventTime DESC LIMIT 1)[OFFSET(0)]